CoFH/cofh.github.io/docs/augment-monoculture-cycle/index.md

 producing the same plant using only fertilizer and [water](https://minecraft.gamepedia.com/Water).
-However, the augment also increases the amount of energy required per operation by 50%, and decreases the secondary product chance of recipes by 100% (substracted directly from the chance percentage).
+However, the augment also increases the amount of energy required per operation by 50%, and decreases the secondary product chance of recipes by 100% (subtracted directly from the chance percentage).

 If a monoculture cycle augment is installed together with other augments that increase the amount of energy required per operation, their energy increase